<span class=HomeSeeker SA Eligibility " />

 Exceptional circumstances

-If you can demonstrate exceptional circumstances, you may not have to meet all of the eligibility requirements to buy a home through HomeSeeker SA.
+If you can demonstrate exceptional circumstances, you may not have to meet all the eligibility requirements to buy a home through HomeSeeker SA.
+Not having saved a loan deposit, unemployment or not being able to get finance approval are not considered to be exceptional circumstances.

 If you feel that you can show that your circumstances are exceptional, you will need to apply for an exemption by: